© 2018 Bob Worthington. Website by Wilson Binkley Advertising & Marketing

 When Bob returned home after his first Vietnam tour, he had read an article in a gun magazine that all GIs in Vietnam should be issued a handgun.
 Believing differently, he wrote the editor, explaining why every GI didn’t need a handgun to fight in the jungle.
 The editor responded, asking Bob to write a rebuttal, which he did, and it was published.
 Another handgun article was written and published, initiating Bob’s start as a non-fiction writer.

 Over 50-plus years, Bob has authored over 2,500 publications, mostly magazine and professional journal articles and several co-authored books.
 The subjects cover a wide range of activities, but have always involved pursuits Bob has been quite involved in.
 They are: military, aviation, business, travel, firearms, psychology, four-wheel drive vehicles, and motorcycles.
-He and Anita live in Las Cruces, NM.
+His wife of 62 years, Anita, passed in July 2021.
+He lives in Las Cruces, New Mexico.
 They have three daughters (Susan, Julie, and Karen) and five grandchildren.